 1/4 teaspoon salt

-Heat oil over medium heat in a medium sauce.
+Heat oil over medium heat in a medium saucepan.
 Add in shallot and cook until softened, but not browned, about 4 minutes.
 Add in ginger and garlic and cook until fragrant, about 30 seconds.
 Add chipotle peppers in adobo sauce and stir to combine.

 Add in blueberries, vinegar, brown sugar, and salt and bring to a boil.
 Reduce heat and simmer until thickened, about 30-45 minutes.
 At this point, if you like it chunky, you’re done, but if you want a smooth, more ketchup-like texture, blend with an immersion blender or in a food processor, until smooth.
 Let cool to room temperature, pour into a jar and store in refrigerator.
 Keeps for 2-3 weeks.